Maggie Hassan: First US Senate term (2017–2023)

 Hassan was in the Senate chamber on January 6, 2021, for the 2021 United States Electoral College vote count when Trump supporters stormed the U.S. Capitol.
-After the Capitol was breached by rioters, Hassan, along with staff and other senators, was removed from the chambers to an undisclosed location.
-Hassan called the event traumatizing, calling it an "insurrection" and "one of the grimmest days in the history of our country."
-The following day, she called for Trump to resign, calling him "unfit for office".
-She also called for an investigation into the lack of security, poor law enforcement response, and how law enforcement treated the Trump supporters, which contrasted with the treatment of Black Lives Matter protestors.
+After rioters breached the Capitol, Hassan, along with staff and other senators, was removed from the chamber to an undisclosed location.
+She called the event traumatizing, an "insurrection", and "one of the grimmest days in the history of our country".
+On January 7, she called for Trump to resign, calling him "unfit for office".
+She also called for an investigation into the lack of security, poor law enforcement response, and how law enforcement treated the Trump supporters, which contrasted with the treatment of Black Lives Matter protesters.

+In 2021, Hassan became chair of the Subcommittee on Emerging Threats and Spending Oversight.
+She primarily used this position to focus on cybersecurity.

+Also in 2021, Hassan supported abolishing the Senate filibuster.

+Along with her fellow senator from New Hampshire Jeanne Shaheen, Hassan was among the strongest defenders of President Joe Biden's selection of Michael Delaney, a New Hampshire politician opposed by both parties for his defense of St. Paul's School in a civil sexual assault case.
+Hassan criticized Biden's selection of Janet Woodcock as head of the Food and Drug Administration, citing her past handling of the opioid epidemic.

+As of September 2021, Hassan had voted in line with President Biden's stated position 100% of the time.
+Hassan was ranked the most bipartisan senator that year by the Lugar Center by measuring co-sponsorship of bills with members of the opposing party.
+It ranked her third in 2024.

+Hassan was among the moderate senators who criticized the Biden administration as it became less popular.
+She criticized it for responding to inflation too slowly.